Peruvian political crisis (2016–present): Self-coup attempt and removal

+Camera footage showing Aníbal Torres and Betssy Chávez moments before Castillo's declaration.

 On 8 November 2022, Prime Minister Aníbal Torres asked Congress to vote on a matter of confidence to reform Law 31355, which would modify the parliamentary procedure to dissolve congress and call congressional elections.
 Congress shelved the Executive's request for reform, for which on November 11 Castillo warned: “We have declared before Parliament a prerogative of the Executive, as is the question of trust.
 Today we know the answer.
 I must announce that the Executive will also give an answer in the next few hours to the Peruvian people."

 On 17 November, Torres once again asked Congress to vote on another question of confidence to repeal another law, 31399, which was approved in January 2022 and which modified the referendum.
 The Government opposed the rule, alleging that it prevented the participation of citizens directly.
 On November 24, the Board of Directors of Congress rejected the question of confidence.
 The president of the Congress, José Williams, explained that the President of the Republic cannot attribute an interpretation contrary to that indicated by the Constitution and the regulations of Parliament, doing so would lead to an unconstitutional dissolution of Congress.
 On the other hand, on 30 November the Constitutional Court declared unfounded the claim of unconstitutionality filed by the Executive Power against Law 31399.

 Despite the Government's interpretations of having considered that two questions of trust were allegedly denied, Congressmen and specialists in constitutional law declared that the constitution would be infringed.
 Reforming a law is the exclusive competence of the Legislature and therefore, only Congress can interpret whether or not trust was denied.

 On 24 November, Torres resigned again.
 It was accepted and Minister of Culture Betssy Chávez was selected by President Castillo to replace him.

 On 29 November, the non-grouped congressman Edward Málaga presented the presidential vacancy motion for "moral ineptitude" with 67 signatures, which exceeded the necessary minimum number of 26 signatures.
 The debate for the admission of the vacancy motion was held on 1 December.
 When the date arrived, the motion was admitted to debate with 73 votes in favor, 32 against and 6 abstentions, with which the President of the Republic was summoned to the Plenary on 7 December 2022 to exercise his right to defense.
 The vacancy required a qualified majority (two thirds of the legal number of congressmen, which corresponds to 87 votes in favor of 130); however, various voices considered that the votes were not guaranteed to approve the vacancy, despite this, an unexpected event occurred hours before the session.